 Tom Sutherland, Jeff Harrell, Casey Harrell, and Jeff Chabot are all trained compounding pharmacists.
 We also have three certified compounding technicians.
 Compounding pharmacy provides solutions for problems not met by commercially available products.
 Almost any kind of prescription can be compounded.
 Compounded prescriptions are ideal for any patient requiring unique dosages and/or delivery devices, which can take the form of solutions, suppositories, sprays, oral rinses, lollipops and even as transdermal sticks.
 Compounding applications can include: Bio-identical Hormone Replacement Therapy, Veterinary, Hospice, Pediatric, Ophthalmic, Dental, Otic (for the ear), Dermatology, Medication Flavoring, Chronic Pain Management, Neuropathies, Sports Medicine, Infertility, Wound Therapy, Podiatry and Gastroenterology.

-Long Beach Compounding Pharmacy has officially earned accreditation with the Pharmacy Compounding Accreditation Board (PCAB).
+Peninsula Compounding has officially earned accreditation with the Pharmacy Compounding Accreditation Board (PCAB).
 “Achieving accreditation is a strong statement of your pharmacy’s commitment to your community in providing high quality compounded medications.” (pcab.org)

 Our compounding center is located right next door to Long Beach Pharmacy in the Sandpiper mall.
+The lab is OPEN on weekdays & CLOSED on weekends.
+Looking for more information?
+Please contact our Compounding Pharmacist by calling (360) 642-1250.
 Note: A written prescription from a licensed physician or veterinarian is required for compounded medications.

 Proposed legislation may seriously restrict access to compounded medication.
 Learn more and take action: ProtectMyCompounds.com.